-If there’s only one way we can ever describe Netflix’s ‘The Boyfriend’ season 2 star Puyang Wei, AKA Huwei or HuChan, it would have to be as the perfect blend of academic and athletic.
-That’s because he is not only a multilingual Thai native with dreams of becoming a doctor one day, but is also a Judo star, possibly on his way to the 2028 Los Angeles Summer Olympics.
-However, if we’re being honest, it was the combination of his stoic appearance with his lovable personality that intrigued us the most, making us wonder all the more about who he is.
+Netflix’s ‘The Boyfriend’ season 2 star Puyang Wei, AKA Huwei or HuChan, is arguably the perfect blend of academic and athletic.
+He is not only a multilingual Thai native with dreams of becoming a doctor one day, but also a Judo star, possibly on his way to the 2028 Los Angeles Summer Olympics.
+Throughout his time on the show, he left a lasting impression on the minds of both the other cast members and the audience, thanks to the combination of his stoic appearance and lovable personality.

-Despite Concerns Over His Sexuality, Huwei is Incredibly Close to His Family
+Despite Some Reservations, Huwei Remains Close to His Family

-Although a native of Thailand, Huwei reportedly spent the formative years of his life in China before relocating to Japan alongside his loving family at the tender age of 7 around 2005.
-He has since credited his mother, sister, and grandmother for shaping him into the empathetic, strong young man he is today, even if they don’t always see eye to eye on all aspects of life.
-We assert the latter owing to the fact that the 27-year-old (born August 1998) has admittedly never “come out” to them due to concerns about their opinions of family, future, and more.
+Although a native of Thailand, Huwei reportedly spent his formative years in China before relocating to Japan with his loving family at the age of 7, around 2005.
+He has since credited his mother, sister, and grandmother for shaping him into the empathetic, strong young man he is today, even though they don’t always see eye to eye on everything.
+The 27-year-old (born August 1998) stated early in the show that he never “came out” to them due to concerns about their views on family, the future, and more.

-“I haven’t come out and told them straight up because I don’t really like using the word ‘gay,'” Huwei candidly stated on the aforementioned show.
+“I haven’t come out and told them straight up because I don’t really like using the word ‘gay,'” Huwei candidly stated on the show.
 “But my mom is always telling me that she is expecting to have 5 grandchildren.
 Every time she says that, I tell her to stop it — I tell her I am not into women… It’s possible she might not have taken what I said seriously.
 If I told her properly, she might be able to accept it.
 But then again, she might not accept it.”
+It was admittedly really hard for him to come to terms with his sexuality, and it took him a lot of work over the years, but he has since gotten comfortable with who he really is.

 Huwei Continues to Pursue His Academic and Athletic Ambitions

 It was in Japan that Huwei developed a passion for knowledge as well as sports, resulting in him honing his multilingual skills while also learning the unarmed modern martial art of Judo.
-He can actually speak just a little bit of Thai, but is fluent in Chinese, English, and Japanese.
+He can speak just a little bit of Thai and is learling Malay, but is fluent in Chinese, English, and Japanese.
 He even took a two-day English course at Lewis & Clark College in July 2015 to refresh his memory.
 It’s hence no surprise that he once served as a translator at the airport.

 Huwei’s focus upon graduating from high school, though, was to completely immerse himself in Judo as a Thai athlete while also pursuing further studies in his base of Japan.
 He reportedly enrolled in university for his Bachelor’s degree around the same time he was traveling across the globe to participate in various competitions in the late 2010s, which helped him gain significant experience.
 The 2018 Asia Open bronze medalist genuinely hoped to make the Thai National Team for the 2020 Tokyo Summer Olympics, yet an injury to the knee shattered his dreams.
 Huwei returned to the sport as soon as he could with the ambition of making it to the 2024 Paris Summer Olympics, but again, an injury while he was training in China changed everything.